-Banjo is still very shy and will need a patient family that will give him space to get to feel comfortable!
-He is a VERY loving dog who is very gentle.
+Banjo is a VERY loving dog who is very gentle and a little shy on first meeting.
 He is very dog friendly and loves the company of other dogs.
 He currently lives with a pack of 5 dogs of all ages and is respectful to the tiny seniors he resides with.
 He would do great in a home that already has dogs or kids to play with.

 Banjo knows basic commands, walks very well on a leash and is very treat motivated!
 He is potty trained to go outside, but does need sheduled pee breaks as he is still a young dog.